dacast/grunt-closure-tools/README.md

     //    If set it trumps 'closureLibraryPath' which will not be required.
     builder: 'path/to/closurebuilder.py',

-    // [REQUIRED] One of the two following options is required:
-    inputs: 'string|Array', // input files (can just be the entry point)
-    namespaces: 'string|Array', // namespaces

     // [OPTIONAL] Define the Python binary:
     pythonBinary: '/path/to/binary/python/',